From Weak Cues to Real Identities: Evaluating Inference-Driven De-Anonymization in LLM Agents: : A Controlled Benchmark for Inference-Driven Linkage

 \section{\inferlink: A Controlled Benchmark for Inference-Driven Linkage}

 The classical cases in Section~\ref{sec:classical} show that modern agents can reproduce linkage behaviors in historically significant settings.
-However, the two cases are limited in different ways.
-In Netflix, linkage is driven by a fixed form of overlap, so it does not tell us how identity reconstruction changes under different types of shared cues.
-In AOL, linkage is open-ended, and verification is necessarily limited to cases that can still be corroborated, making systematic comparison difficult.
+However, these cases do not reveal which factors make linkage more likely.
+In Netflix, the cue structure is fixed by the rating task; in AOL, the setting is open-ended and success can only be verified for cases that remain publicly corroborable.
+Moreover, realistic anonymized artifacts with known ground-truth identities are scarce and inherently risky to release, making controlled, repeatable study difficult.

-In practice, linkage risk depends on multiple interacting factors.
-The fingerprint type, how the task is framed, and the attacker's prior knowledge can all influence whether identity reconstruction occurs.
-To study these factors systematically, we introduce \inferlink, a controlled deanonymization benchmark that varies (i) fingerprint type, (ii) intent, and (iii) attacker knowledge, while preserving a unique ground-truth linkage in each instance.
-This benchmark allows us to move from historically important but fixed case studies to a setting where the drivers of identity reconstruction can be isolated and measured directly.
+We therefore introduce \inferlink, a controlled benchmark for measuring when identity reconstruction emerges. \inferlink varies three factors that are fixed or entangled in the classical cases: fingerprint type, task framing, and attacker knowledge.
+Each instance contains paired anonymized and auxiliary sources with a unique ground-truth linkage, allowing us to measure linkage success while isolating the conditions under which it occurs.
+This moves the evaluation from demonstrating that linkage is possible to identifying the design factors that govern linkage risk.